Long Distance Hurdle Preview, Tips, Runners & Trends

 Long Distance Hurdle Information:

-Our dedicated Newbury tips page will not only bring you predictions from the OLBG racing tipsters for the upcoming card that includes the Long Distance Hurdle, but will also have predictions for each meeting at Newbury throughout the season, so be sure to head over there.
+Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Newbury tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?
 You may also be interested in other preview blogs that we have packed full of information.
 Head down to the Other Principal Races at Newbury Racecourse section for links to these.

 Best Horse Racing Betting Sites 2025